 The Elements of Value

 Understanding the true value of a product is extremely complicated due to its psychological and highly personal nature.
 Basically the amount of value in a particular product lies solely in the eye of the beholder.
-Yet the same research shows that there are functional and emotional elements that are associate with a product’s value.
+Yet, the same research shows that there are functional and emotional elements that are associate with a product’s value.

 The Elements of Value Pyramid

 The Harvard Review study shows that the higher the elements you choose and deliver, the faster you’ll be able to grow and have profit.
-But it’s important to understand that to be able to deliver on these higher-order elements, you first need to have a strong foundation and provide at least some of the functional elements.
-If those basic values aren’t met, you can’t make an emotional and psychological connect with your customer.
+But it’s important to understand that to be able to deliver on these higher-order elements; you first need to have a strong foundation and provide at least some of the functional elements.
+If those basic values aren’t met, you can’t make an emotional and psychological connection with your customer.
 For example, the classic single speed bike can only give its customers a nostalgic feeling because it already checks the quality element.

 Functional Product Values: Level 1

 Although all four value categories are important, having functional elements is a necessity because they provide practical and useful value.

 Reduces Risk: shown to be the safest choice.